Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new plants!

 You can also take basil cuttings and create new plants.
 Gardeners call this "propagation."
-It gets you a mature plant much faster than starting from seed because you skip the first 6-8 weeks of the plants life.
+It gets you a mature plant much faster than starting from seed, because you skip the first six to eight weeks of the plant's life.

 For best propagation results, select basil stalks that are sturdy and long for cuttings.
 Make sure you take a cutting from a plant that hasn't flowered yet.

 Put your cuttings in vases or jars of water until roots form.
-Change out the water every 1-2 days until plants are ready.
-This should take 1-2 weeks.
+Change out the water every one or two days until plants are ready.
+This should take one to two weeks.

 Potting Basil Plants

-Basil plants take naturally to pots so there's not much to worry about.
+Basil plants take naturally to pots, so there's not much to worry about.
 Pick a pot that will give the roots enough room.
-Basil does well in medium sized pots.
-You can get some basil to do well in small pots but you really need to keep up on watering.
+Basil does well in medium-sized pots.
+You can get some basil to do well in small pots but you really need to keep up on watering them.